Charles Stack (lawyer)

 Charles Rickman "Bud" Stack (September 26, 1935 – September 20, 2022) was a Florida lawyer and a former federal judicial nominee to the U.S. Court of Appeals for the Eleventh Circuit whose nomination became a campaign issue during the 1996 presidential campaign.

 Early life and education

 Raised in Melbourne, Florida, Stack earned a bachelor's degree in business administration from the University of Florida.
-He then earned a law degree from the University of Florida College of Law.
+He then earned a Juris Doctor (J.D.) degree from the University of Florida College of Law.

 Professional career

 Stack was a personal-injury and product liability lawyer for many years, co-founding the High Stack Gordon firm in Melbourne, Florida in 1962.
 His co-founder of the firm was Miami Mayor Robert King High.

 Political involvement

 In 1991, Stack offered to help Bill Clinton in his campaign for president after watching Clinton give a speech on C-SPAN, according to an article in the Miami Herald.
 Stack then served as the Florida Finance Chairman for the Clinton campaign in 1992, raising $7 million for the campaign.
 Shortly after Clinton was elected president, Stack informed the Clinton administration that he was interested in an appeals-court judgeship, although the president's aides had discussed instead offering him an ambassadorship or a seat on a lower court.